If you want to use this site please update your browser!

 Hartford Hoard

-A treasure trove of 1,108 silver croupes from the reigns of Edward IV, Henry VI, Richard III and Henry VII, and double cartridges of Charles the Bold, deposited circa 1505 from Hartford, Huntingdonshire.
-Discovered in 1964 and now in the British Museum.
+The discovery of the treasure trove of 1,108 silver coins from the reigns of Edward IV, Henry VI, Richard III, and Henry VII, along with double carolus coins of Charles the Bold, is a significant historical find.
+These coins were deposited around 1505 in Hartford, Huntingdonshire, and were discovered in 1964.
+The treasure trove is now housed in the British Museum.

 UP